ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 My goal for this book is for you to develop a concrete set of mental models to take your early stage idea, validate if it's viable and develop steps to implement it, quickly.

+I found other books to be severely lacking in a pragmatic approach to getting started.
+They highlighted some "easy to follow" frameworks and ideas ot get started but if it were that easy, everyone would do it and be successful.
+The reality is, it's not that straight forward and the questions and tools you need to use to build something that matters and people want requires more indepth thought and sequencing of the approach.

 ## Startups
 - An experiment being done before product market fit
     - Has this experiment been done before?